-Day 4: HIIT, legs and core
+Day 4: HIIT, Legs, And Core

 In place of the leg press machine, I grabbed my heaviest weights and swapped in squats, which felt just as tough.
 Then, I went straight to Bulgarian split squats, alternating which leg was elevated on a chair.
+(No bench, no problem.)

 The lower-body routine also held some surprises: not one but two supersets to burn out the glutes, hamstrings, and quads.
 The first included knee tucks on a stability ball, which looked deceptively easy, and side-to-side hops using a chair.
 I lost count of how many times I nearly toppled over from the very unstable ball.
 Superset number two used the stability ball for hamstring curls, and hip thrusts on a bench, which went much smoother.

-Warmup: treadmill running (5 minutes) and deadmill sprints (4 x 30 seconds with 30 seconds rest in between)
+Warm-up: treadmill running (5 minutes) and deadmill sprints (4 x 30 seconds with 30 seconds rest in between)

 Leg press (2 x 5)